 Price: CHF 178,000 to CHF 210,000

-Movement decoration: Winding rotor looks like the roulette
+Movement decoration: Winding rotor looks like roulette, decorated by hand

 Functions: Hours, minutes, blackjack game, dice, roulette